Backflow Prevention

 What is the purpose of a cross connection program?

-Under state law, each municipality is responsible to ensure that commercial and industrial facilities within its jurisdiction are in compliance with State requirements preventing the use of faulty cross connections or backflow devices contained within the water system.
+Under state law, each municipality is responsible to ensure that all connections to a public water system are in compliance with State requirements preventing the use of faulty cross connections or backflow devices contained within the water system.
 As a result of these mandates, the Township of White Lake contracted with Hydro Designs, Inc. to inspect all commercial and industrial facilities within the township.
+White Lake DPS inspects all residendences connected to the Township water system.

 Questions related to a cross connection program?